learn-co-curriculum/react-hooks-react-router-code-along/README.md

 routing_ which allows us to render different portions of our webpage using the [browser's History API](https://reactrouter.com/en/main/start/concepts#history-and-locations) instead of making requests to our server for a new webpage.
-Instead, our browser renders a new component, and our client-side JavaScript requests any data we want to display in that component.
+With client-side routing, our browser renders a new component, and our client-side JavaScript requests any data we want to display in that component.
 This is essential for routing in any React application, as we only have a single HTML file to serve — that's the nature of